shreyasrh9/github-page-v2/_posts/2017-09-11-regularized-linear-regression.md

 reg_theta, reg_cost_history, reg_theta_history = reg_gradient_descent(data, 0.01, 1, 0.0001, order_of_regression=150)
 ~~~

-The following plot is obtained on running a random experiment with regression of order 150, which clearly shows how the regularized hypothesis is much better fit to the data.
+The following plot is obtained on running a random experiment with **regression of order 150**, which clearly shows how the regularized hypothesis is much better fit to the data.

 ![Regularizated Linear Regression](/assets/2017-09-11-regularized-linear-regression/fig-1-regularized-linear-regression.png?raw=true)